 - Desktop and email notifications keep all employees informed and up-to-date with new and relevant content posted on the platform, making it easy for them to stay in the loop and consume the information at their own pace.

 - You can even motivate employees to boost their potential by assigning different roles within the app (like Editor or Writer).
 Then try giving them a bit more unusual tasks, such as writing a short manual, work-related news, meeting minutes, or a review.

-- Being able to easily respond, comment or reply to other teammates writings boosts collaboration and the engagement within the team.
+- Being able to easily respond, comment, or reply to other teammates' writings boosts collaboration and engagement within the team.

 - Also, not everybody is always invited or able to attend all the important meetings, which is exactly why this way of knowledge sharing is beneficial to building a healthy and efficient work environment - no matter how diverse your team is.